 5. You should ask for the school's materials on benefits: retirement, life insurance, disability insurance, health insurance, and so on.
 The biggest, and certainly the most easily discernible differences, are often in the retirement and life insurance categories (sometimes longterm disability insurance too, though unlike life insurance, you're hopefully less likely to utilize this!).
 What is the university's contribution to retirement?
-At the low end are schools contributing only 5-6% of your base salary to retirement; the more competitive schools will be in the 8% range, and some will be higher.
+At the low end are schools contributing only 5-6% of your base salary to retirement; the more competitive schools will be in the 8% range, and some will be even higher.
 The big issue on life insurance concerns the amount you are guaranteed irrespective of your health history.
-750K increasingly seem to be the norm.
+750K increasingly seem to be the norm, but much higher numbers in higher cost-of-living areas is common.
 And, of course, if your health is perfect, this doesn't matter, but I've worked with plenty of candidates where this was a serious issue.
 (Life insurance companies have no incentives to insure faculty beyond the base amount they have to provide, so even health matters that strike you as trivial may disqualify you from more coverage.)
 A final benefits issue concerns education/tuition benefits for children.
 State schools don't offer these; the wealthier private schools do, and if you have kids or expect to have kids, this is worth looking into.
 At the high end is Chicago, which pays up to 75% of Chicago tuition anywhere for each child.
 Most of the wealthier private schools will pay 30-50% of the home school tuition for faculty children, wherever they go.
 Some will offer a larger benefit if your kids go to that school.
 But there are differences, and they don't track your ordinary expectations about prestige (e.g., last time I looked, the Wash U/St. Louis benefit was much better than the benefit at Penn or Cornell).
 In any case, get the information.
 But remember, university-wide benefits are rarely a subject for negotiation--the law school can't give you a higher benefit.
 Of course, if you have a competitive offer, they may be able to compensate for a significant benefits differential.

 6. Finally, once you have an offer, this is a good time to raise issues about the employment prospects for a spouse or partner.
 Sometimes you may just want help: can the Dean help the significant other make relevant professional contacts in the area?
 Sometimes you may be hoping for more: e.g., a position in the law school, or in another university department, for the significant other.
 It is certainly fair to explain the situation and ask.
 Schools vary in their ability to response effectively to these situations, but many have formal universities policies pertaining at least to spouses who are academics.
 Raise the issue, and see if the school can help.
 But realize that the school made you the offer, and they may be able to hire you, and that's that.